gmofishsauce/v6502demo/wiki/README.md

 This is the visual6502.org recovery non-Wiki.

-For now all that's here is the authorship information.
+For now all that's here is the authorship information, which is required by the license.
 It's in [`rdf`](./rdf).